LTheGreatest/ESOF_Project-Green_go/README.md

     <img src="docs/images/Prototype/Login.jpg" alt="Sequence Diagram" style="width:300px">

 * **Register Page:**
-  * **User Story:** As a new user I want to sign up for the app so that i can participate in the challenges.
+  * **User Story:** As a new user I want to sign up for the app so that I can participate in the challenges.
   * **Implementation:** This feature is basically completed.
 Only some minor visual enhancements could be made for the final version.
-  * **Screenchot:**
+  * **Screenshot:**

     <img src="docs/images/Prototype/Register.jpg" alt="Sequence Diagram" style="width:300px">

 * **Start Page:**
-  * **User Story:** As a new user I want to sign up for the app so that i can participate in the challenges.
+  * **User Story:** As a new user I want to sign up for the app so that I can participate in the challenges.
 As a user that has already signed up I want to login in my account so that I can access it and the app's contents.
   * **Implementation:** This feature is basically completed (we can access the login and register).
 Only some minor visual enhancements could be made for the final version.
   * **Screenshot:**

     <img src="docs/images/Prototype/Start_Page.jpg" alt="Sequence Diagram" style="width:300px">

 * **Leaderboard:**
-  * **User Story**: As a user I want to check the leaderboard so that i can see my current position in it along with the points of other users.
+  * **User Story**: As a user I want to check the leaderboard so that I can see my current position in it along with the points of other users.
   * **Implementation:** The system already connects with the Firebase Firestore database and fetches the users data.
 However, the users aren't ordered by the number of points and the visuals are different from what we expect for the final version.
   * **Screenshot:**